eriksoeb/getfame/README.md

 3. start FAME and compile the 2 .pro files: getfame and functions
 4. All users should have (rx) access to files in this folder) If log file stored here users need w access to common log file
-5. getfame needs to be in PATH or you need to prefix with the path when executing 5b.Test to execute ie getfame-n  from a xterm before jupiterlab or other to get better control errormessage 5c.New users may use getfame -n getfame -s and getfame -e instead of the 3 identical scripts getfamenames getfamenames getfameexpr as they are to be phased out
+5. getfame needs to be in PATH or you need to prefix with the path when executing 6.Test to execute ie getfame-n  from a xterm before jupiterlab or other to get better control errormessage
-6. Explore the directory $HOME/.GetFAME for error messages and output (this will also be listed as part of the execution)
+7. Explore the directory $HOME/.GetFAME for error messages and output (this will also be listed as part of the execution)
-7. The new getfame script isd different from getfamenames, getfameseries & getfameexpr as it takes different num of arguments.
-8. Use getfame -n getfame -s and the most advanced getfame -e
+8. Use getfame -n and getfame -s, but the most advanced flexible and timeintellegente is getfame -e
 ```

 >[!NOTE]